turingschool/curriculum/source/projects/idea_box.markdown

 Go ahead and try it out by clicking a `+` button by one of your ideas.

-You should get a `NoMethodError` complaining that Idea doesn't know anythigng about a `like!` method.
+You should get a `NoMethodError` complaining that Idea doesn't know anything about a `like!` method.

 Let's create it.